ric-massey/Project_Orrin/README.txt

   • Dreams & Imagination:
       - Simulates dream-like or counterfactual scenarios to evolve values or propose new ideas.
   • (Experimental) Self-Modification:
-      - Can propose and, if allowed, write and save new Python functions—including for his own           cognitive routines.
+      - Can propose and, if allowed, generate and save new Python functions—including for his            own cognitive routines.
   • Fully Autonomous Loop:
       - Once started, Orrin runs, reflects, dreams, and evolves on his own.
 User interaction is          optional.